Akasxh/Deepfake_Detection/README.md

 # Deepfake_Detection

+We can use a Diffusion Model for generating a image from https://github.com/ZhendongWang6/DIRE/blob/main/guided-diffusion/README.md

-Paper 3 Key Features: AEROBLADE (autoencoder reconstruction-based latent diffusion detection)
+Paper 2&3 Key Features: DIRE(DIffusion Reconstruction Error) & AEROBLADE(autoencoder reconstruction-based latent diffusion detection)

 - Reconstruction Error-Based Detection: Utilizes discrepancies in reconstruction accuracy to detect generated images with high precision.

+- Can use pretrained AE or GANs or Diffusion Models for image synthesis for reconstruction rate

 - No Training Required: Unlike other methods, AEROBLADE does not rely on extensive model training, making it simple and efficient.